fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 General idea behind `make` was this: gather source code files, together with dependencies and resources, compile them and produce executable file.
 If some files were changed, `make` will recompile only those files and produce new executable.
 These steps can be easily applied not only to the software projects, but for anything that involves files.

 To tell `make` what to do, special text file is used.
 It's called `Makefile` and it contains a set of rules on which `make` will treat your software.
 With `Makefile` you can configure all the build process however you want.
-Wanna add static analysis before compilation, or need to convert all the images to WebP format before producing JAR?
+Wanna add static analysis before compilation, or need to convert all the images to WebP format before producing final executable file?
 It's a bunch of lines of config.

 `make` helps to deal with a lot of source code files in a systematic way, and you can be sure that your software will be build on different machine exactly as it's built on yours, regardless where you put folder with your project on disk.